JayMan91/OdeceDFLforConstraintsNeurips25/README.md

 ## Installation

-We recommend using a virtual environment to avoid conflicts with other Python packages:
+We recommend using a virtual environment:

 ```bash
 # Create a virtual environment